SkiFire13/master-thesis-presentation/presentation.typ

 #slide[
   Formal verification of software is increasingly more important.

+  // Example: sent message is eventually received
-  - *Model checking* for logics like $mu$-calculus, to prove properties of labelled transition systems;
+  - *Model checking* for behavioral logics like $mu$-calculus, to prove system properties;

   - *Abstract interpretation* to compute an approximation of the set of possible states in a program;